What is the Longhorn TIES Initiative?

 What happens after a UT Austin student is approved for services through Longhorn TIES?

-After the initial meeting, the student and Longhorn TIES program administrator will create a plan to assist the student in addressing their individualized goals.
+After the initial meeting, the student and Longhorn TIES program administrator will create an action plan to assist the student in addressing their individualized goals.
 During the student’s first semester receiving services, students are required to meet with the program administrator bi-weekly.
 Semesters following, the student and program administrator will identify how often they will meet based on the progress of the student’s goals.

 How do I learn more about Longhorn TIES at student orientation?